 The 1730s narrative unequivocally regards knitting and stitching as separate categories.
 Given the native Swedish terms for the implements fundamental to each — sticka and nål — the term ‘needling’ contrasts most clearly to knitting.
 In fact, nålning is used preferentially in Swedish scholarly texts through the 1960s, despite Margrethe Hald having introduced the term nålebinding into the vocabulary of Scandinavian textile research in 1945.

 In 1963, Anne Marie Franzén published an article about a nalbound medieval sock, with the Swedish title En medeltida socka i nålning.
 The report on nalbound mittens Maria Collin published in 1917 noted that traditional practitioners called them nålade.
 Franzén cites Hald’s earlier work but does not mention nålbindning.

 A Norwegian article headed Nålbinding, by Marta Hoffman in a volume of a pan-Scandinavian encyclopedia published in 1967, lists the corresponding Danish term as nålebinding and the Swedish as nålning or vantsöm — again without mention of nålbindning.
 Anna-Maja Nylén did adopt that term in her book from 1968 (perhaps having consulted the other sources noted above) but landed somewhere in the middle with ‘needle looping’ in its English translation in 1976.

 I’ve taken the derivation of the various Swedish designations for nalbinding about as far as I can.
-One of these terms — virka — appeared in a previous post about looped purses, and will be revisited in the contexts of chain-stitch embroidery and crochet.
+One of these terms — virka — appeared in a previous post about looped purses (linked to above), and will be revisited in the contexts of chain-stitch embroidery and crochet.
 In the meanwhile, I’m going to consider the 1730s distinction between knitting and needling from a technical perspective and set etymology aside.